mushcatshiro/CS-basics/Software Engineering/aws/architecture.md

 only need to focus on application code.
 The orchestration is still configurable.

+It uses managed containers that supports mainstream programming language environment e.g. java, js, py and docker etc. on known web server e.g. tomcat, nginx, httpd and etc. Once deployed, develoer can still replace part of system as they like it.
+Think it as having infrastructure managed through tested system configuration template.

 There is two deployment mode, single instance for developmet (with elastic IP) and high availability with load balancer for prod.